tldr-nyc/tldr-nyc.github.com/_posts/2015-02-26-staticadobe.md

 	Member "registerApproval"
 	Member "registerProxy"
 	Member "registerReview"
-		Security Priviledged for Method, Have a list of allowed Events Member "removeApprovalDocScript"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "removeApprovalDocScript"
 	Member "removeDocsOpenedByWizard"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "removeMultipleSelectedReviewsInTracker"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec